-- 165. Where a case is referred to the Conduct Committee by the Commissioner, the Committee reports the case to the House. - 166.
-Where a complaint is upheld, the Conduct Committee must seek the agreement of the House if it is proposed that the member be sanctioned by suspension or expulsion, or that the member be denied access to the system of financial support or the facilities and services of the House. - 167.
+- 195. Where a case is referred to the Conduct Committee by the Commissioner, the Committee reports the case to the House. - 196.
+Where a complaint is upheld, the Conduct Committee must seek the agreement of the House if it is proposed that the member be sanctioned by suspension or expulsion, or that the member be denied access to the system of financial support or the facilities and services of the House. - 197.
 In all cases where there has been an appeal to the Conduct Committee, the Committee will publish a report either upholding or dismissing the appeal.
+Subject to paragraph 198 or in other exceptional circumstances, the Committee will also arrange for the publication of the Commissioner's report. - 198.
+Before publishing its report, the Committee will consider whether any decisions relating to the anonymity of those referred to in the Commissioner's report need changing.
+This may involve redacting or amending the Commissioner's report.
+In exceptional circumstances, it may require not publishing the Commissioner's report. - 199.
+When the Committee reports a case to the House, the Committee clerk should show the member the report shortly before publication and send the

-The report from the Commissioner is annexed to the Committee's report. - 168.
-When the Committee reports a case to the House, the Committee clerk should show the member the report shortly before publication and send the complainant the report on publication.
-For cases involving bullying, harassment or sexual misconduct the Committee clerk should show both the complainant and the member the report shortly before publication. - 169.
+- complainant the report on publication.
+For cases involving bullying, harassment or sexual misconduct the Committee clerk should show both the complainant and the member the report shortly before publication. - 200.
 When the Conduct Committee reports to the House on an individual case, the report and any resolution relating to sanction are decided without debate.